mvanwinkleias/repo_layout_demo1/README.md

 Have a look.

 You can refactor your code to refer to a library in ../lib .

+## The "Next Big Leap"

+This all hinged on getting your code in a repo.

-Once you have a better idea of how things could be organized, you can migrate to using the whatever the standard for the language happens to be:
+Once you have a better idea of how things could be organized, you can migrate to using the whatever the standard for the language happens to be, and then publish them.

 * Python: https://packaging.python.org/tutorials/packaging-projects/
 * Perl: perldoc newmod